 - Jobs with exposure to radioactive substances of ionizing radiation

-- Trenching and excavating
+- Trenching and excavation

 For a more comprehensive list, visit the Occupational Safety and Health Act’s OSHA Education Center.

-Minimum Wage for Minors
+Minimum Wage & How It Relates to Minors

 Penalties for Violations